vitejs/vite/docs/guide/performance.md

    You can inspect the duration it takes to transform a file using `DEBUG="vite:plugin-transform" vite` or [vite-plugin-inspect](https://github.com/antfu/vite-plugin-inspect).
 Note that as asynchronous operations tend to provide inaccurate timings, you should treat the numbers as a rough estimate, but it should still reveal the more expensive operations.

+## Reduce Resolve Operations

+Resolving import paths can be an expensive operation when hitting its worst case often.
+For example, Vite supports "guessing" import paths with the [`resolve.extensions`](/config/shared-options.md#resolve-extensions) option, which defaults to `['.mjs', '.js', '.mts', '.ts', '.jsx', '.tsx', '.json']`.

+When you try to import `./Component.jsx` with `import './Component'`, Vite will run these steps to resolve it:

+1. Check if `./Component` exists, no.
+2. Check if `./Component.mjs` exists, no.
+3. Check if `./Component.js` exists, no.
+4. Check if `./Component.mts` exists, no.
+5. Check if `./Component.ts` exists, no.
+6. Check if `./Component.jsx` exists, yes!

+As shown, a total of 6 filesystem checks is required to resolve an import path.
+The more implicit imports you have, the more time it adds up to resolve the paths.

+Hence, it's usually better to be explicit with your import paths, e.g. `import './Component.jsx'`.
+You can also narrow down the list for `resolve.extensions` to reduce the general filesystem checks, but you have to make sure it works for files in `node_modules` too.

+If you're a plugin author, make sure to only call [`this.resolve`](https://rollupjs.org/plugin-development/#this-resolve) when needed to reduce the number of checks above.

 ## Avoid Barrel Files

 Barrel files are files that re-export the APIs of other files in the same directory.
 For example: